-Halloween.
 It’s a time of year when the air gets crisper, the days get shorter, and for many young Americans, the excitement grows in anticipation of shouting, “Trick or Treat?”

-The name “Halloween” comes from the All Saints Day celebration of the early Christian church, a day set aside for the solemn remembrance of the martyrs.
+The name “Halloween” comes from the All Saints Day celebration of the early Christian church.
+It was a day set aside for the solemn remembrance of the martyrs.
 “All Hallows Eve,” the evening before All Saints Day, began the time of remembrance.

-Whatever level of Halloween participation you choose, remember that Halloween provides the Christian with the opportunity to accomplish both of those things in the gospel of Jesus Christ.
+Whatever level of Halloween participation you choose, remember that Halloween provides the Christian with another opportunity to show AND share the gospel of Jesus Christ.
 It’s a message that is holy, set apart from the world; it’s a message that is the very mercy of a forgiving God.
-What better time of the year is there to share such a message than Halloween?